findocblog

 What is Tick Trading?
 Understand Tick Sizes in NSE

 Trading isn’t what it used to be.
 Brokers no longer shout prices on the floor, scribble trades on slips, or confirm deals with a handshake.
 In the past, if you visited the Bombay Stock Exchange (BSE) building in Mumbai, you would see traders huddled in circles, shouting bids and ringing bells for every transaction.
-That scene marked the beginning of tick trading in share market— not in the electronic sense, but as live price movements (or ticks) that traders shouted, recorded, and executed in real time.
+That scene marked the beginning of tick trading in the share market, not in the electronic sense, but as live price movements (or ticks) that traders shouted, recorded, and executed in real time.

 What is a Tick Size and How it started in India?